ElevenLabs Review 2026: Is It Worth It?

 What is ElevenLabs' free tier?

-The free tier gives you 10,000 characters/month, access to pre-built voices, and basic TTS.
+The free tier gives you 10,000 characters/month (roughly 5-7 minutes of audio), access to pre-built voices, and basic TTS.
 It's enough to test the product and run light personal projects.
-It does not include commercial use rights, voice cloning, or API access at scale.
-Most developers move to Starter ($5/month) quickly.
+It does not include a commercial license or voice cloning - check elevenlabs.io/pricing for current per-tier terms.
+Most developers move to Starter ($5/month as of mid-2026) quickly.

 Can ElevenLabs clone voices?